 A change in air pressure can also cause something to fall off of a desk.
 Let's say you've put a book down on a desk in a rush, half the book is on the desk, the other half is hanging over the edge but it's balanced and stable.
 It could stay like this for days, but if you've happened to balance it in just the right way and suddenly there's a change in air pressure then that book's balancing point might change and it falls.

-Another factor which can make something fall is gravity and how gravity effect an object as it changes state.
+Another factor which can make something fall is gravity and how gravity effects an object as it changes state.
 A towel for example, placed on a towel rail in the bathroom.
 It can be hanging over the rail quite happily, then all of a sudden it slips and lands in a heap on the floor.

 In this case the towel is slightly uneven, there is more of the towel over one side of the rail than the other, it's being pulled down by gravity but very slowly as the friction of the towel on the rail stops it sliding off quickly... but it is moving and the heavier side is getting longer and heavier compared to the shorter side.
-Eventually there's enough resistance and the gravity is able to overcome friction and all of a sudden the towel simply slides off of the rail.
+Eventually there's not enough resistance and the gravity is able to overcome friction and all of a sudden the towel simply slides off of the rail.

-The towel drying over time could also effect how gravity effects it, if one side of the towel is wet it will be heavier, as it dries it will get lighter and change the balance of the towel.
+The towel drying over time could also change how gravity effects it, if one side of the towel is wet it will be heavier, as it dries it will get lighter and change the balance of the towel.

 Objects Thrown Across The Room?

-Those who want to believe in the a paranormal explanation may say that they found an object in their house had been thrown across the room, is there a rational explanation for this too?
+Those who want to believe in a paranormal explanation may say that they found an object in their house had been thrown across the room, is there a rational explanation for this too?
 Well, yes... but it may be harder to explain.

 When something falls, usually it hits the floor and stays roughly where it landed but there's a chance it might hit something on the way down and get deflected, land on something, roll, bounce or a combination of all of these actions.
 In this case the landing position and orientation can be very hard to predict.